-I earned my B.Sc. in Astronomy from Bandung Institute of Technology (ITB) in 2020.
-Before returning to academia, I spent years working as a security engineer.
-I will start as a PhD student at the University of Edinburgh with Prof. Sergey Koposov in dark matter and stellar halo substructure of Andromeda and its satellites.
+I earned my B.Sc. in Astronomy from Bandung Institute of Technology (ITB) and, before returning to academia, built machine learning systems in industry.
+Starting December 2026, I will pursue my PhD at the University of Edinburgh with Prof. Sergey Koposov, focusing on dark matter substructure and the stellar halo of the Andromeda galaxy.

 PhD in Astronomy